KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

       -  :ref:`opacreadinghistory` : Decide if patrons can view their reading/ checkout history via the OPAC

-      -  :ref:`reviewson` : Decide if you want to allow patrons to comment on bibliographic records via the OPAC
+      -  :ref:`OPACComments` : Decide if you want to allow patrons to comment on bibliographic records via the OPAC

       -  :ref:`OpacStarRatings` : Decide if patrons can leave star ratings